Deep Dynamic Factor Models: Conclusion

-The central contribution of our paper is to introduce Deep Dynamic Factor Models (D$^2$FMs) by showing how to embed autoencoders in a dynamics nonlinear factor model structure with idiosyncratic components.
-The equivalence between maximum likelihood estimation and minimisation of mean squared error together with the Universal Approximation Theorem allow to conceptualise the D$^2$FMs as computationally efficient approximations of the maximum likelihood estimates of nonlinear factor models.
+The central contribution of our paper is to introduce Deep Dynamic Factor Models (D$^2$FMs) by showing how to embed autoencoders in a dynamic nonlinear factor model structure with idiosyncratic components.
+The equivalence between maximum likelihood estimation and minimisation of mean squared error, together with the Universal Approximation Theorem allow to conceptualise the D$^2$FMs as computationally efficient approximations of the maximum likelihood estimates of generic nonlinear factor models.

-The empirical application of a simple version of a D$^2$FM with linear dynamic equations and a linear decoder in a big data forecasting exercise -- with real-time macroeconomic indicators with missing observations, jagged edges and mixed frequencies -- shows the potential of the methodology.
+The application of a simple version of our D$^2$FM with linear dynamic equations and a linear decoder, both in a Monte Carlo experiment, and in a big data real-time forecasting exercise shows the potential of the methodology.

-The model capability can be further expanded by including nonlinear dynamic equations.
-Also, the loss can be changed to allow for a quantile approach \citep[see][for example]{koenker1978regression,chen2018quantile}.
-Furthermore, the modularity and flexibility of the D$^2$FM allow to easily integrate alternative data (e.g.: text data, satellite images) into the model.
-We leave this analysis to future research.
+The model capability can be further generalised and employed in multiple directions.
+For example, one could consider empirical applications that consider a nonlinear decoding structure, or nonlinear dynamic equations for the factors.
+Also, the loss function could be changed to allow for quantile estimates \citep[see][for example]{koenker1978regression,chen2018quantile}.
+Finally, it is worth observing that the modularity and flexibility of the D$^2$FM allow to easily integrate alternative data (e.g. text data, satellite images, micro-data, etc) into the model.
+We leave these promising avenues of research to the future.